 WHY WE LIKE IT: These professional DJ headphones from Pioneer deceiver with superb quality and a refined design.
 With strong metal connections and a nano-coated polyurethane leather ear pad, Pioneer shines in both audio and construction quality.

 An insanely great 5-40,000 Hz response range means you’ll be listening to the slightest pin drop thanks to the driver’s bass reflex chambers.
+For more info on driver size, you’ll want to check out our info article about the meaning of headphone driver size.
 The HDJ-X10-K headphones are on the more expensive side, and it is worth noting that they use a proprietary cable, meaning if you lose it, you’ll need to purchase another one directly from Pioneer.

-When looking for the best DJ headphones on the market, we established a set of factors that make headphones excellent, including the overall sound quality, comfort, included cables, sound isolation, and warranty.
+When looking for the best DJ headphones on the market, we established a set of factors that make headphones excellent, including the overall sound quality, comfort, included cables, and sound isolation.
 We then set up a collection of criteria, ensuring that the headphones we feature in this guide are only the best options.
 No matter what selection you pick, we know you’ll choose a great DJ headphone option.